dgraph-io/dgraph/wiki/content/query-language/index.md

 |  `geo`      | [go-geom](https://github.com/twpayne/go-geom)    |
 |  `password` | string (encrypted) |

+{{% notice "note" %}}Dgraph supports date and time formats for `dateTime` scalar type only if they are RFC 3339 compatible which is different from ISO 8601(as defined in the RDF spec).
+You should convert your values to RFC 3339 format before sending them to Dgraph.{{% /notice  %}}

 #### UID Type

 The `uid` type denotes a node-node edge; internally each node is represented as a `uint64` id.